Sol (Roman mythology)

 Sol is the personification of the Sun and a god in ancient Roman religion.
 It was long thought that Rome actually had two different, consecutive sun gods: The first, Sol Indiges (the deified sun), was thought to have been unimportant, disappearing altogether at an early period.
 Only in the late Roman Empire, scholars argued, did the solar cult re-appear with the arrival in Rome of the Syrian Sol Invictus (the unconquered sun), perhaps under the influence of the Mithraic mysteries.
-Publications dating back to the mid 90s have challenged the notion of two different sun gods in Rome, pointing to the abundant evidence for the continuity of the cult of Sol, and the lack of any clear differentiation – either in name or depiction – between the "early" and "late" Roman sun god.
+Publications from the mid-1990s have challenged the notion of two different sun gods in Rome, pointing to the abundant evidence for the continuity of the cult of Sol, and the lack of any clear differentiation – either in name or depiction – between the "early" and "late" Roman sun god.

 Etymology

-The Latin sol for "Sun" is believed to originate in the Proto-Indo-European language, as a continuation of the heteroclitic *Seh2ul- / *Sh2-en-, and thus cognate to other solar deities in other Indo-European languages: Germanic Sol, Sanskrit Surya, Greek Helios, Lithuanian Saulė.
+The Latin sol for "Sun" is believed to originate in the Proto-Indo-European language, as a continuation of the heteroclitic *Seh2ul- / *Sh2-en-, and thus cognate to other solar deities in other Indo-European languages: Germanic Sol, Sanskrit Surya, Avestan Hvare-khshaeta, Greek Helios, Lithuanian Saulė.
 Also compare Latin sol to Etruscan usil.
-Today, Romance languages still use reflexes of sol (e.g., Italian sole; Portuguese sol and French soleil) as the main word for "sun".
+Today, Romance languages still use reflexes of sol (e.g., Italian sole, Portuguese sol, Spanish sol, Romanian soare and French soleil) as the main word for "sun", as do all Scandinavian languages.